sthciN/asset-organizer/README.md

 4. Access Frontend at `http://localhost:3000/`.

 ### Frontend
-After clicking on the `Start the Process`, a task starts in background in the backend service.
-It process all the assets in the PNG_FOLDER_ID.
-The fronend has a polling mechanism that requests the status of the task.
-If it becomes completed the `Start the Process` buttons will be enabled again for a fresh processing.
-Other wise user will see the processing is still in progress.
 The `Fetch File List` button is only for seeing the files in the PNG_FOLDER_ID.
+After clicking on the `Start`, a task starts in the background in the backend service.
+It processes all the assets in the PNG_FOLDER_ID.
+The frontend has a polling mechanism that requests the status of the task.
+If it becomes completed the `Start` buttons will be enabled again for a fresh processing.
+Otherwise, the user will see the processing is still in progress.
+It's safe to process the files again and again.
+You can adjust the chunks of the files to be processed in the `provider.py` file.

 ### Technical Details
 - Backend: FastAPI that handles the processing task in background.